silverhawke249/InstanceHistoryExtra/README.md

 ## Configuration
 Type `/ihex` or go to `Main Menu → Interface Options → AddOns → Instance History Extra`.

+## Acknowledgements
+Most of the code was based on the [Instance History](https://wago.io/OXlZupyKm) WeakAura, which was in turn based on the [SavedInstance](https://www.curseforge.com/wow/addons/saved_instances) addon.

 ## License
 Copyright © 2020 silverhawke | [MIT License](https://opensource.org/licenses/MIT)